gulfiliz/gulfiliz.github.io/_posts/2025-04-11-epictetus.md

 What you choose is how to play the part.

-And playing the part well —
+And playing the part well,
-fulfilling the obligations of your specific role, in your specific situation, with whatever has been given to you — this is virtue.
+fulfilling the obligations of your specific role, in your specific situation, with whatever has been given to you, this is virtue.

 Not the achievement of ideal outcomes.